lupyuen/lupyuen.github.io/src/romfs.md

 And it downloads the compiled [__RISC-V ELF `a.out`__](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).

-To test the Compiled Output, we browse to the __NuttX Emulator__...
+To test the Compiled Output, we browse to the __Emulator for Apache NuttX RTOS__...

 - [__NuttX Emulator for Ox64 RISC-V SBC__](https://lupyuen.github.io/nuttx-tinyemu/tcc/)